 Below are a couple of solar panels we recommend for your camping trips:

-- Nekteck 21W Portable Solar Panel Charger: This foldable, weatherproof charger has three solar panels and two USB ports that can output up to 3A between them.
+- Nekteck 28W Portable Solar Panel Charger: This foldable, weatherproof charger has three solar panels and two USB ports that can output up to 12W each or 20W total.
 Best for those with smaller devices like smartphones, it’s small and light enough to hang off the back of a backpack while you’re hiking into your campsite.

-It doesn’t store power on its own, and while you can use it to power small mobile devices directly, you’ll generally get better results by charging a portable battery like those mentioned above and then using the battery to charge your equipment.
+It doesn’t store electricity on its own, and while you can use it to power mobile devices directly, you’ll generally get better results by charging a small power bank and then using the power bank to charge your equipment.

 - GoPower 130W Portable Folding Solar Kit: Designed with long-term camping trips in mind, it works with RVs and campers to maintain the “house” battery without the need for a traditional generator.
 A folding design plus an included carrying case make it easy to transport, but it’s not weatherproof, so be sure to stow it away in bad weather.

 While it’s on the pricier side, the investment may be worth it if you’re seriously considering the mobile camping lifestyle.